-I LOVE banana bread.
+I have always LOVED banana bread.
 It lets me use up any bananas retired to the freezer (I only like slightly green bananas for eating raw), it’s wholesome, it’s comfort.
 I had a favorite recipe before going allergen free, so this was an important recipe for me to makeover.
-I hope you agree, the results are fabulous!

 I love toasted quinoa flour, it cuts the yucky bitterness I always found so off-putting about it in the past.
 Simply toast the flour in a 325 degree oven until golden brown.
-Toasting whole quinoa and grinding also works.
+Toasting whole quinoa and grinding in your high speed blender also works.

 Classic Banana Bread - Gluten Free & Vegan

-- 2 teaspoons vanilla
+- 2 teaspoons vanilla extract

-- 1 teaspoon lemon juice
+- 1 teaspoon lemon juice or apple cider vinegar

-- 2 teaspoons grain free baking powder
+- 2 teaspoons baking powder

 - 1 teaspoon baking soda

-- 1 teaspoon salt
+- 1/2 teaspoon sea salt